zSnails/BetterLogging.js/README.md

 ## reLog(*file*)
 This method re-logs everything from a file
 > This method may be deprecated in the future

+## setName(*name*)
+This method allows you to change the name of your current logger.
+Helpful if need to know in which scope a log was created

 ## getLogMode
 This method returns the current mode for the file (defaults to 'w' (write mode))